JohnsonBrent/kimball/README.md

 #> [1] 0.02734840 0.10334433 0.22688392 0.28938969 0.21444933 0.09232698
 ```

-See the vignette for more examples.
+See the [Kimball vignette](/vignettes/kimball.Rmd) for more examples.